Lorenzooone/force-gb-mode/README.md

 Finally, press A to start the game.

 Beware of the left pin, which may cause a reset.
-It may be useful to repeat the process various times while slowly lifting up the cartridge on certain flashcarts.
+It may be useful to repeat the process various times while slowly extracting the cartridge on certain flashcarts.